corlab/cogimon-scenarios/README.md

 # cogimon-scenarios
-This project aims at collecting models, files and documentation for experimental scenarios developed in the CogIMon project.
+This repository shall collect models, files and documentation for experimental scenarios developed in the CogIMon project.